Songblade/SettlersOfCatan/README.md

 	-Proposing the Trade-

-	Players can propose to trade with other players using 'S' Once the trade proposal is initiated, an icon will appear above the player's icon on the bottom left of the screen, and a blue "0" will appear above each resource icon.
+	Players can propose to trade with other players using 'S' Once the trade proposal is initiated, an icon will appear above the player's icon on the bottom left of the window, and a blue "0" will appear above each resource icon.
 	When the forementioned icon is green, selecting a resource will increase the number of that resource you will gain / decrease the number of that resource you will lose during the proposed trade.
 	When the forementioned icon is red, selecting a resource will decrease the number of that resource you will gain / increase the number of that resource you will lose during the proposed trade.
-	Red numbers above resource icons signify a loss during a trade, while green numbers above icons signify a gain during a trade.
+	Red numbers above resource icons signify a loss during a trade, while green numbers above icons signify a gain during a trade (From the requesting player's perspective).

 	While proposing a trade, a player may control who he sends his trade request to.
 	To prevent a trade request from reaching a player, the requesting player may click on the player's icon, which will toggle the green outline around his icon.